COVID-19 Symptom Daily Self-Assessment

 Watch for symptoms:

+Watch for symptoms.
 Symptoms can vary from person to person and in different age groups.
-COVID-19 symptoms may take up to 14 days to appear after exposure to coronavirus.
-The severity of COVID-19 symptoms can range from mild to severe, and in some cases, can lead to death.
-Current information suggests most people don't experience severe illness or need to be hospitalized.
+Symptoms may take up to 14 days to appear after exposure to COVID-19.

 - sore throat